-5. The Great Courtyard and West Front
+5. Take a walk among the tombstones in the Great Courtyard and admire the West Front

 As you stand next to the statue of St Edmund, in the middle of the courtyard, you will be surrounded by interesting architecture, most of which stems from The Abbey of Bury St Edmunds (more on that in a bit).

 The courtyard is built up on three sides, the Cathedral to the North, Norman Tower to the west and confusingly the West Front to the East.
 I have already written about the cathedral above, so if you skipped it, you can go back now.